-If the family causes a delay in processing the annual reexamination, decreases in the family share of the rent will be applied prospectively, from the first day of the month following completion of the reexamination processing.
+If the family causes a delay in processing the annual reexamination, decreases in the family share of the rent will be applied the first of the month after the documents have been provided.
 The family's tenant file will be documented to reflect how the family caused the delay in processing.